 The first job for any build is to draw up plans.
 Measure everything thoroughly, work out angles, write them down, and then do it all again to make sure you got it right the first time.
+For increased precision, you should consider using a green laser level, which will also help to align any materials that are on different levels.
 When you’re confident you know what you’re building, cut the wood to length and get everything ready to assemble, then start with the frame.

 Here’s how Larry made his frame as strong and secure as possible: “To fix the frame to the outside brick wall I used 3 ‘M10′ (10mm diameter) 150mm long bolts in each of the two vertical and two horizontals.
 I pre-drilled 12mm diameter holes in the brick (not in the mortar) and screwed in appropriate sized rawl plugs.
 For the verticals fixed to the wall, make sure you lift the base of the post a little off the ground to prevent rot.
 To fix the posts together I used half lap joints, drilled holes through both pieces and glued in 10mm hardwood dowels to secure them.”